 ETC in the PMP Exam: Understanding Estimate to Complete (ETC) in Earned Value Management (EVM)

-The expected cost to ﬁnish all the remaining project work
+Estimate to Complete is the expected cost to ﬁnish all the remaining project work.

-Now the biggest project management question which a project manager has to answer all the time is how much more money this project will cost now?
+The biggest project management questions a project manager must always answer is how much more money this project will cost.
 Which is ETC, but how to find that out?
-How the project manager figure out the money needed for remaining work?
-There is no magical formula based on stage of the project and variance Earned value management suggest ways of calculating the ETC. Let’s consider the cases.
+How does the project manager figure out the money needed for the remaining work?
+There is no magical formula based on the project stage and variance.
+Earned value management suggests ways of calculating the ETC. Let’s consider the cases.